 If neither copyright nor trademark rights has been applied for, freedom of imitation applies.
 This means that new ideas may also be used to implement them in innovative ways.

 If you want to develop new ideas, look for topics that are important to you.
 Only then will you have enough motivation to generate the necessary knowledge for the process of brainstorming.
-Choose problems from these areas and try to find many possible solutions.
-Numerous creative techniques have established themselves in the business sector.
-Use only those which you address from the outset and which work for you.
-Once the idea is there, it must be kept secret until it has been implemented.
+Choose problems from these areas and apply the TRIZ method to systematic problem solving.
+Once the problem has been solved, i.e. the invention has been made, it must be kept secret until it has been implemented.
 Only then is it possible to have the invention legally protected.